Bringing Vintage Aircraft to Life since 2010

 15th September 1940

 The Luftwaffe launch an attack in a bid to finally overcome the Royal Air Force and win the battle for air superiority.
-London would be attacked twice, first at 11:00 when two waves of aircraft totalling around 250 bombed the capital.
-Then at 14:00 two waves of aircraft, again around 250, attacked London.
-Southampton and Portland were also targeted, whilst during the night a further raid on London occurred.
+London would be attacked twice, first at 11:00am when two waves of aircraft totalling around 250 bombed the capital.
+Then at 2:00pm two waves of aircraft, again around 250, attacked.
+Southampton and Portland were also targeted, during the night a raid on London occurred.

-Meanwhile dogfights took place in the skies as both sides suffered heavy losses with the RAF losing 31 aircraft and 16 aircrew whilst the Luftwaffe lost 61 aircraft and 93 aircrew.
+Both sides suffered heavy losses with the RAF losing thirty one aircraft and sixteen aircrew while the Luftwaffe lost sixty one aircraft and ninety three aircrew.
 After failing to inflict a decisive blow to the RAF the Luftwaffe would start to reduce attacks.

-The Fairey Battle, which had suffered horrendous losses during the Battle of France, carries out its last sortie as a bomber by a UK based squadron.
+The Battle carries out its last sortie as a bomber by a UK based squadron.

 This day would later become known as 'Battle of Britain Day'.